SiamVGG: Visual Tracking using Deeper Siamese Networks: Proposed Solution

 \subsection{SiamVGG Architecture}

-Following the idea from the Siamese Network, we choose the modified VGG-16 as the backbone because of its strong transfer learning ability shown in other tasks (e.g., segmentation~\cite{long2015fully}, crowd counting~\cite{li2018csrnet}, etc.) and its straightforward structure for easy implementation.
-We also follow the base design strategy from SiamFC and use it as our baseline design for further comparison.
+Following the idea of the Siamese Network, we choose the modified VGG-16 as the backbone because of its strong transfer learning ability shown in other tasks (e.g., segmentation~\cite{long2015fully}, crowd counting~\cite{li2018csrnet}, etc.) and its straightforward structure for easy implementation.
+We also follow the base design strategy from SiamFC and use it as our baseline design for further comparisons.